 - Spend the extra money to cut to the front of lines for things you really want to see or do.

 - Book a “highlights” tour to see a lot in a short amount of time.
-(Hop on/hop off bus tours are great for this; plus, they double as transportation.)
+(Hop on/hop off bus tours are great for this.
+They also double as transportation.)

 - Pack snacks and meals (like bagels or sandwiches) to eat on the go.